benhowell/benhowell.github.com/_drafts/the_open_plan_anti_pattern.md

 "Thunderdoming"... another entry for my corporate dinner diary.
 Thanks!

-Oh the joyful imagary this creates in my mind.
+Oh the joyful imagery this creates in my mind.
 I've always wanted to do intricate work in the middle of an old fashioned stock exchange with people _"shouting out the latest critical changes"_.
-Critical changes requiring concentration and some level of intelligence and thought in a roudy stock exchange type arena.
+Critical changes requiring concentration and some level of intelligence and thought in a rowdy stock exchange type arena.
 I guess the philosophy naturally extends to having physicists trying to crack out some string theory equations or multi-polarization of qubits proofs all packed into an open area with random people standing up and shouting random equations and theorems.
 I suppose brain surgeons, watch makers, and all manner of other knowledge workers would all benefit from this arrangement too.
 Working with this person would be [epic][6].
 <br/>
 <br/>